 - Clarifying or ending something: The festival of the reaper-goddess also symbolises a severing of what doesn’t serve you.
-Us the energetic quality of this time to clarify a situation or to end something, to say No to what you don’t with confidence.
+Use the energetic quality of this time to clarify a situation or to end something, to confidently say No to what you no longer want.

 - Reflection: What has matured in your life and is now ripe for harvest?
 What do you need do symbolically prune or cut?
 What didn’t mature, maybe, and needs to be let go now?
 What do you need for further harvest?
 And most importantly: Celebrate what’s already here, in your life.
 Accept your harvest and find your own way of expressing gratitude.